makersacademy/bowling-challenge/README.md

 As a player,
 So that I can finish the game,
+I want the game to contain 20 rolls.

+As a player,
+So that I can finish the game,
 I want the game to contain 10 frames.

+As a player,
+So that I can finish the frame,
+I want the frame to contain 2 rolls.
 ```